-Center for Chronic Disease Outcomes Research
+Center for Care Delivery and Outcomes Research

-Minneapolis Evidence-based Synthesis Program
+Minneapolis Evidence Synthesis Core

 - Our ESP report on Screening Pelvic Exams provided the evidence base for the American College of Physicians Clinical Practice Guideline on Pelvic Exams.
 It also has been used by the VA Office of Women’s Health to inform Healthcare practice and policy for Women Veterans.
 Assessment of its impact in FY15 in the year following its release showed that this guideline has received the most media stories (1,533) and total audience review (188,792,658) and the 2nd most number of web hits (83,000) of any ACP evidence report and clinical guideline.

 - Our ESP report on the Effectiveness and Harms of Pharmacist-Led Chronic Disease Management was published in Annals of Internal Medicine, received positive media coverage and was presented as a VA Cyberseminar.

 - Our MEDIC report on Surgical Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia was used by the American Urological Association to develop their 2018 clinical practice guideline.

 - A 2018 Cochrane Urology Rapid Review was used to develop a clinical practice recommendation on PSA screening for Prostate cancer.

 - An AHRQ-EPC review is evaluating long-term efficacy and harms of pharmacologic therapies to prevent osteoporotic fractures.
 The results are the primary evidence-base for a NIH: Pathways to Prevention Conference to guide future research.